 Eligibility Criteria for MassHealth Doula Providers

-Note: These eligibility criteria are described in more detail in 130 CMR 463.000: Doula Services.
+Note: The below eligibility criteria are described in more detail in 130 CMR 463.000: Doula Services.

 Doulas must meet the following criteria to be eligible to enroll as a MassHealth doula provider:

-- Complete the free online MassHealth Doula Provider Training before applying (see Enrolling as a MassHealth Doula Provider for more information).
+- Complete the free online MassHealth Doula Provider Training prior to submitting an application (see the Enrolling as a MassHealth Doula Provider section below for more information);

-- Demonstrate competency in the following areas, through either the Formal Training Pathway or the Experience Pathway as defined in 130 CMR 463.404.
+- Demonstrate competency in the following areas, either through the Formal Training Pathway or Experience Pathway as defined in 130 CMR 463.404, subject to Executive Office of Health and Human Services (EOHHS) review and approval:

-- Basic understanding of the following topics at a minimum, since they relate to the ability to provide emotional, informational, and physical support to individuals and families during the perinatal period, regardless of the outcome of the pregnancy:
+- basic understanding of the following topics at a minimum, as those topics relate to the ability to provide emotional, informational, and physical support to individuals and families during the perinatal period, regardless of the outcome of the pregnancy:

 - pregnancy and infant loss;